Pool BudgetPool and Associated Costs Overview

 Concrete materials range in price from $9 to $14 per sq.ft., with brushed concrete priced at the low end of the range and patterned concrete options priced toward the upper end.

-Typical patios of interlocking stone cost $20 per sq.ft., though differing product choices can result in a range anywhere from $16 to $24 per sq.ft. and beyond.
+Typical patios of popular interlocking stone cost from $20 per sq.ft., though differing product choices can result in a range anywhere from $16 to $24 per sq.ft. and beyond.

 Natural stone ranges from $25 to $45 per sq.ft.
 When using stone products, a concrete subdeck is often required which a cost that is typically in the range of $2,500 to $3,300.